iShankar/Investment-Software/README.md

 Comments to add: Fundamental and Time Series analysis.

 I will redo the examples that are given in [TTR Package](https://cran.r-project.org/web/packages/TTR/TTR.pdf).
 These financial packages are illustrated in this [tutorial](https://faculty.washington.edu/ezivot/econ424/Working%20with%20Time%20Series%20Data%20in%20R.pdf).

+The zoo class, implemented with the 'zoo' package, is designed to handle time series data with an arbitrary ordered time index (or irregular time series).
+The original ts class, used in R for representing a time series, is inadequate for representing financial data, which is not regularly spaced (stock market runs M through F, and not on Sa, Su, and holidays).
+The zoo class is ideal for that.
+Note: Data stored in a data.frame is not supported by zoo.
+It needs to be converted to a matrix, and then to a zoo object.
+Here is a [reference](https://faculty.washington.edu/ezivot/econ424/Working%20with%20Time%20Series%20Data%20in%20R.pdf).